Jack Frost nipping on your nose,

 What do chestnuts taste like?

-Chestnuts are different from most nuts in that they are unexpectedly soft and slightly chewy.
+- Fresh chestnuts are different from most nuts in that they are unexpectedly soft and slightly chewy.
 Some people think the texture is similar to a baked potato.

-Their texture and flavor makes them delicious in both sweet and savory recipes.
+- Their texture and flavor makes them delicious in both sweet and savory recipes.

-How to Use Roasted Chestnuts
+How to Use Oven Roasted Chestnuts

 In addition to being fabulous to munch on as they are, roasted chestnuts can be used in all sorts of both sweet and savory recipes.
 You make soups, stews, stuffings, cakes, cookies, and then some.

-To eat them on their own, roasted chestnuts are at their best right after they’re roasted.
-If you’re planning to use them in recipes, they can be stored in the refrigerator for a few days.
+- To eat them on their own, roasted chestnuts are at their best right after they're roasted.
+If you're planning to use them in recipes, they can be stored in the refrigerator for a few days.

-Recipes with chestnuts:
+Recipes with Chestnuts

 - Chestnut Butter